-People on the move often face widespread abuses and are disproportionately affected by protection incidents, as perpetrators are well aware of their vulnerability, lack of support networks and inability to seek justice and redress.
+People on the move often face widespread abuses and are disproportionately affected by protection incidents, as perpetrators are well and are of their vulnerability, lack of support net well and are of their vulnerability, lack of support net well and are of their vulnerability, lack of support net well and are of their vulnerability, lack of support net well and are of their vulnerability, lack of support net well and are of their vulnerability, lack of support net well and are of their vulnerability, lack of support net well and inability to seek justice and redress.
 Until states adopt legal frameworks that offer protection to refugees and migrants, and move away from criminalising irregular migrants, people on the move will continue to be exposed to heightened protection risks.